ACTEA-Erasmus/m2c4-aplc/Ad04/Subchapter03.md

-# GRAFCET programmating in LAD/FBD using BOOL
+# GRAFCET programming in LAD/FBD using BOOL

 Converting a **GRAFCET design to software code** is demonstrated with the GRAFCET described in subchapter 2.